forwinder15/learndiesels/content/posts/2020-09-30--is-diesel-flammable/index.md

 When you slam in oxygen, the remainder of the carbon blows out the exhaust as soot.
 Therefore all modern diesels have a turbocharger.
 This is why they attempt to bind so much air in the engine.
 A lot of oxygen is required to transform all the carbon into CO2.

-## Diesel is safer than most fuels.
+## Diesel is safer than most fuels

 Think about it.
 Being less flammable and less toxic than gasoline, propane, ethanol.
 It makes diesel a pretty safe option as far as fuels go.

-## Use a B class extinguisher on a diesel fire.
+## Use a B class extinguisher on a diesel fire

 Suppose you get in a situation at your shop where you need to put out a diesel fire.
 Remember to call the fire department first.
 After that, if it's safe, grab a B class fire extinguisher.
 All shops are required to have multiple extinguishers in the area accessible to your work area.